SAUCE, SUGAR WAX AND CRASHING WITH ETHANOL EXTRACTION

 Side View : Top View

 Instead of leaving the jar as-is or harvesting the contents together, the terpene layer can be gently poured off to purge separately, then the cannabinoid layer sealed again to set and possibly foster further development.
-If separated there are a couple options for end use.
-The terpene layer has a lower cannabinoid potency but can be used for amazing vape pen cartridges and the cannabinoid layer used for dabs.
+If separated, there are a couple options for end use.
+The terpene layer has a lower cannabinoid potency but can be used for fantastic vape pen cartridges, and the cannabinoid layer is used for dabs.
 The other option is to reintroduce the two fractions back into a jar after purging separately and have something similar to the sugar wax mentioned above but layered in the jar with the cannabinoid layer on the bottom and a more terpy layer on top.
 It will resemble the original jar organization but much tighter.

-There are a few options and all of them are winning.
+There are a few options, and all of them are winning.

 FLAT PACK: